RichardMathewsII/RichardMathewsII.github.io/_books/The Data Detective.md

 tags: [Statistics]
 date: 2021-11-13
 image: /assets/books/the-data-detective.jpeg
 description: My thoughts, summaries, and notes on Tim Harford's "The Data Detective".
-cover_description: How not to be fooled by statistics.
+cover_description: How not to be fooled by statistics
 ---

 ### ✍️ The Author
 This book was written by Tim Harford and published in 2021.
+Harford is an Oxford-based economist and BBC broadcaster who also writes for the Financial Times column, "The Undercover Economist."

 ### 💡 Thesis of the Book
 This book offers "ten commandments" of statistics, but if you distill all of them into one golden rule, it's **to be curious**.
 By being curious about data, statistical methodology, and claims, you naturally arrive at the ten rules offered by this book.
 When presented with a statistical claim, the rules advise readers to consider: